sepen/arradio/README.md

 arradio ui
 ```

-The above can be also override by setting a value in the config file ([arradio.config](arradio.config)):
+The above can be also override by setting a value in the config file:
 ```config
 ui_theme: gruvbox
 ```